Know before you go! Check out our Wait Times and Webcams.

 Contest Parking Ticket - First Level Review

-Evidence, such as pictures, police reports, etc, may be necessary to prove your defense.
+Evidence, such as pictures identifying street signs, buildings, and your vehicle, police reports, vehicle registration, etc, may be necessary to prove your defense.
 Since we function similar to judges, we cannot research evidence on your behalf (i.e., such as going to review signage, consulting with law enforcement, etc).
 Therefore, the only evidence that will be considered is what you submit with your adjudication request.
 Submit a copy of the evidence with the mail adjudication form [PDF] for mail-in adjudication request.

 - The coin did not register.

 - You have a service request confirmation number from the Citywide Call Center obtained on the same date the ticket was issued.
 Although a confirmation number will not result in a ticket automatically being dismissed, it will assist the District Department of Transportation (DDOT) in determining if the meter was inoperable.

 - You paid for parking with ParkMobile.
 Submit your ParkMobile Detailed Sessions Report that shows tag number, parking zone number, start time, end time, and date.
 The ParkMobile monthly invoice is not an acceptable document.

 - There was no co-owner and the tickets were issued prior to the vehicle owner’s death.